 - Southern, clinical affiliates, clients/patients, faculty, staff, or students. - You must follow the applicable federal policies on privacy and confidentiality.
-Any confidentiality violation may result in disciplinary action or dismissal from the nursing program. - Violations may be subject to discipline from the WV Board of Examiners for Registered Professional Nurses.
-Postings may result in litigation. - Do not post any content that might put Southern, the faculty, staff, students, the program, or clinical agencies in a bad light or incite litigation. - Respect copyright and fair use. - Do not use Southern logos for endorsement. - Do not utilize or access social media platforms during clinical hours.
+Any confidentiality violation may result in disciplinary action or dismissal from the nursing program. - Violations may be subject to discipline from the West Virginia RN Board.
+Postings may result in litigation. - Do not post any content that might put Southern, the faculty, staff, students, the program, or clinical agencies in a bad light or incite litigation. - Respect copyright and fair use. - Do not use Southernlogos for endorsement. - Do not utilize or access social media platforms during clinical hours.